eunjae-lee/vuex-dry/DOCUMENT.md

 this.load();
 ```

-You can pass one parameter of payload when you need it.
+You can pass one optional parameter when needed.

 ```js
 this.updateName("Paul");